deftio/fifostr/dev/fifostr-todo.md

 	[ ] make optimization of map() for patterns instead of loop
 		-keep "shadow" array of which patterns are active so as to remove check each time a char is added
 	[ ]  make all string patterns (patterns which are just passed as a string) converted to regex internally
-			note need to save the string in the pattern array holder so if a user does a "getPattern()" a string is returned
-	universal logging function support: (allows one func which logs all changes and label hits to a stream useful for debugging stuff)
+			note need to save the string in the pattern array holder so if a user does a "getPattern()" a string is returned then exec a master regex (for all matches) across fifostr "string" note that when combining these stringified regexes we need to add offset bounds in to the regex construct universal logging function support: (allows one func which logs all changes and label hits to a stream useful for debugging stuff)
 	[ ] add/del log-function
 	[ ] constructor, take log-function #as in logging each event to log function [ ] allow optional flush each time
 	[ ] make standalone app which allows patterns to be loaded from a user-spec'd file, takes streams as input, output logf output
+	[ ] add continuous integration (e.g. travis-ci or jenkins for check-ins)